dperilla/vultr-ssh/README.md

 vultr-ssh 0.0.1
-vultr-ssh is a CLI tool to access via ssh accessing a list of vps in vultr.com account via api.
+vultr-ssh is a CLI tool to access via ssh accessing a list of vps in vultr.com account via api (https://www.vultr.com/api/).

 Requirements
 --------